Shrecan/feedup/README.md

-# 🚀 FeedUp - AI Powered Feedback & Analytics System
+# 🚀 FeedUp - Feedback & Analytics System

 FeedUp is a full-stack Spring Boot web application designed to collect, analyze, and manage user feedback with real-time analytics.
 It is deployed on AWS EC2 and connected with a MySQL/MariaDB database for persistent storage.